 A quorum of stockholders is necessary to hold a valid Annual Meeting.
 A quorum is present if stockholders holding at least 33.33% of the outstanding shares of common stock entitled to vote are present at the Annual Meeting in person or represented by proxy.
-On the record date, there were [•] shares outstanding and entitled to vote.
-Thus, the holders of [•] shares must be present in person or represented by proxy at the Annual Meeting to have a quorum.
+As of June 2, 2023, there were 4,752,468 shares outstanding and entitled to vote.
+Thus, the holders of 1,584,156 shares must be present in person or represented by proxy at the Annual Meeting to have a quorum.
 Your shares will be counted towards the quorum only if you submit a valid proxy (or one is submitted on your behalf by your broker, bank or other nominee) by mail, by phone or online or if you vote in person at the Annual Meeting.
 Abstentions and broker non-votes will be counted towards the quorum requirement.
 If there is no quorum, either the chairman of the Annual Meeting or the holders of a majority of shares present at the Annual Meeting in person or represented by proxy may adjourn the Annual Meeting to another date.